 German A1, B1 or B2 – Which language certificate do I need?

 A prerequisite for being allowed to work, study and/or live permanently in Germany is almost always sufficient knowledge of the German language.
-The easiest way to prove this is with the help of a recognized language certificate of the levels A1,A2,B1,B2,C1 and C2.
-In this article we explain which certificate you need, which courses, exams and exercises are available and what costs you should expect.
+The easiest way to prove this is with the help of a recognized language certificate at levels A1, A2, B1, B2, C1 and C2.
+In this article, we explain which certificate you need, which courses, exams and exercises are available and what costs you can expect.

-Language certificate – What is it actually?
+Language certificate - what is it actually?

 What exactly distinguishes German B1 from German B2 or A1 is basically the level of difficulty.
-To help you distinguish between the individual language certificates, we have compiled all the important information here.
+To help you distinguish between the individual language certificates, we have compiled all the important information for you here.
 On the website of the Common European Framework of Reference (CEFR) you will also find many other overviews and explanations on the subject.

 German A1 – Beginners